edmundo2006-ai/yapp/privacy.md

 ## Notifications

+There are two kinds and they work differently.

-If you turn on birthday reminders, we store a **push token** for your device so the notification can be delivered.
-It is deleted when you delete your account, and you can turn notifications off at any time in your phone's settings.
+**Buttery orders.** When you sign in, we store a **push token** for your device so we can tell you when your order is ready or has been cancelled.
+It is stored against your email address, so that the right phone gets the right order.
+We remove it when you sign out, and it is deleted when you delete your account.

+**Birthday reminders.** These are scheduled on your phone, by your phone.
+No token is needed and nothing is sent to us.
+They keep working with no internet connection, and they stop when you unstar someone or delete the app.

+You can turn notifications off at any time in your phone's settings.

 ## Location